 Title: Director of the Oxford Study Skills Centre at Lady Margaret Hall

-I teach British History I and supervise postgraduate students.
-Study skills tutorials are tailored to each individual, covering most disciplines and including such matters as time management, reading skills, essay writing, how to argue your point, tutorial essays, answering the question, note-taking, revision and planning.
-I also offer group sessions, teach skills for teachers and write and publish online resources for students.
+I teach papers related to British History I (from Romans to Normans) and the History of Northumberland and Durham: Saints and Sanctity from Bede to Reginald, and supervise postgraduates who wish to focus on hagiography, medieval Northumbria, or medieval Latin biographical texts.
+My Study Skills tutorials are tailored to each individual, covering most disciplines and including such matters as time management, reading skills, essay writing, how to argue your point, tutorial essays, answering the question, note-taking, revision and planning.

 Reginald of Durham, The Life and Miracles of Saint Godric, Hermit of Finchale, OMT for OUP, 2022